WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Related Work

-Driven by industrial demand, research on controllability in diffusion models has grown rapidly \cite{ma2025followfaster, ma2025followyourclick, ma2024followyouremoji, zhang2025easycontrol, song2025omniconsistency, gong2025relationadapter, jiang2025personalized, wang2025diffdecompose, lu2025easytext, shi2025wordcon, shi2024fonts}, providing a rich foundation for viewpoint-controllable video generation.
-Early on, some methods~\cite{MotionCtrl,CameraCtrl,zhang2025tora} typically train an additional encoder to accept camera parameters and produce videos with camera movements; while other approaches~\cite{CamTrol,song2025lightmotion,MotionBooth} explore training-free techniques to simulate camera motion.
+Driven by industrial demand, research on controllability in diffusion models has grown rapidly \cite{song2025layertracer,zhang2025easycontrol,song2026omniconsistency,gong2026relationadapter, jiang2025personalized, wang2026diffdecompose,lu2026easytext, shi2025fonts,qu2025drag,song2026fashionchameleon}, providing a solid foundation for viewpoint-controllable video generation.
+Early on, some methods~\cite{ma2024trailblazer,MotionCtrl,CameraCtrl,zhang2025tora} typically train an additional encoder to accept camera parameters and produce videos with camera movements; while other approaches~\cite{CamTrol,song2025lightmotion,MotionBooth} explore training-free techniques to simulate camera motion.
 Over time, some studies such as TrajectoryCrafter~\cite{TrajectoryCrafter}, Recammaster~\cite{Recammaster}, and Reangle-a-video~\cite{Reangle-a-video} have explored the task of perspective re-orientation.
 Given a reference video, these methods aim to transform it to the target perspective while maintaining spatial-temporal consistency.
-With the rise of world models, research like Genie3, Matrix-Game 2.0~\cite{he2025matrix}, and Hunyuan-GameCraft~\cite{li2025hunyuan} leverages video diffusion models to construct virtual worlds, where users can explore them via camera movements.
-Nevertheless, existing approaches lack the ability to model egocentric–exocentric transformations, which is the focus of our work.
+The emergence of world models such as Genie3, Matrix-Game 2.0~\cite{he2025matrix}, and Hunyuan-GameCraft~\cite{li2025hunyuan} has enabled video diffusion models to construct virtual worlds that users can navigate through camera movements.
+Despite these advances in video generation, existing approaches still struggle to model egocentric–exocentric transformations, which are the focus of this work.